 CADKEY or Catia?
 Boeing’s Billion-Dollar 3D CAD Mistake!

 ZW3D also has that the integrated AID, as you can see.
 This is so incredible cost effective it is worth the move.
 Imagine, no synchronization of the model and the AID.
 Just a click with the right mouse button and you have the AID available to revise in both the part and assembly,

 The lack of this functionality in all of the major CAD programs have cost the industry millions, if not billions, in trying to work around the separate AID problem.
 But again even with the Pro/e clone we can move the engineering documentation out of the native CAD system and into a easily managed document control system.

 This PMI sample shows a level of sloppiness that is intolerable.
-It lacks an incredible lack of scrutiny.
+It lacks an incredible amount of scrutiny.
 It defines the information in a format that is nearly impossible to use.
 It shows that the engineering department does not know the requirements of those that would need this information.

 In the past the drawings had many eyes review them.
 Outside the realm of the different engineering disciplines review of the design, the basic standard format, completeness and correctness had the draftsman, checker and lead engineer review it before release.